 It’s about talent, not platform: TikTok influencers after app ban

-TikTok is a short-form mobile video — dance, lip-sync, comedy — sharing platform.
+TikTok is a short-form mobile video dance, lip-sync, comedy sharing platform.
 It is owned by ByteDance, a Beijing-based internet technology company founded in 2012.
-TikTok had over 200 million users in India, most in the 16-24 age bracket, a company insider said.
-Its arrival in India in 2017 opened the doors to fame for many ordinary Indians — be it Jain or a schoolgirl from Delhi, a couple from a town in Rajasthan or a dancer from a village in Jharkhand.
+TikTok had over 200 million users in India, most of them in the 16-24 age bracket, a company insider said.
+Its arrival in India in 2017 opened the doors to fame for many ordinary Indians be it Jain or a schoolgirl from Delhi, a couple from a town in Rajasthan or a dancer from a village in Jharkhand.

 "So what if TikTok is banned.
 Awesome content won't stop coming and will never end," the influencer said.
 "It's our talent that brought us here, and I'm sure that if not on this platform, then on some other.
 But we will surely rise again soon," he added.

-Sukrit Jain has already started expanding his content on other platforms like YouTube and Instagram.
-TikTok might not have been a source of income for BJP leader Sonali Phogat but she was quite a star on the platform, where she would post videos of herself dancing.
+Sukrit Jain has already started expanding its content on other platforms like YouTube and Instagram.
+TikTok might not have been a source of income for BJP leader Sonali Phogat but she was quite a star on the platform, where she would post her dance videos.
 Phogat had over 280,000 followers on the platform.

 Some influencers also feel that banning Tik Tok is not much of a loss because of its "non-democratic algorithm".
 Like Instagram couple Abhiraj and Niyati, who post under the handle 'Following Love'.
 They never signed up on TikTok.